 How many days should you allow for your climb?

 The shortest route is Umbwe (5 days) but recommended only for hikers that are very fit and well acclimatised to height.
 Marangu can take 5 days, but 6 days is recommended for better acclimatisation.
 Kilimanjaro-Experience offers only the 6-day Marangu trip option.

 If you have enough time, rather take a day extra to ensure you adjust to the altitude.
 Your chances of reaching the summit might increase.

 A key question many potential Kilimanjaro climbers ask themselves is, “how fit do I need to be?”
 The answer to the question might surprise you!
 Read through our guide on physical preparation for Kilimanjaro to increase your chances of reaching the summit.

 Gear and clothing

 What you wear and the equipment you take with you are very important considerations before embarking on your climb.
 We have put together an essential gear and clothing list as well as an informative video that will guide your through the packing process and ensure you arrive ready for action.

 Find out what you need to know about obtaining a visa when visiting Tanzania.
-Most countries require a valid tourist visa to embark on the climb.
+Climbers of most countries nationalities need to obtain a valid tourist visa to embark on the climb.

 How to get there

 If you choose to travel overland to Kilimanjaro, you can enter Tanzania from most of its neighbouring countries.
-Most clients choose to fly into Tanzania or Kenya (via Nairobi).
-Use any of the three international airports in Tanzania – Dar es Salaam, Zanzibar or Kilimanjaro (JRO).
-Make sure your passport, visa and immunisations are in order – you will need a yellow fever inoculation.
+Most climbers choose to fly into Tanzania or Kenya (via Nairobi).
+Use any of the three international airports in Tanzania – Dar es Salaam, Zanzibar or Kilimanjaro International Airport, the latter being the most convenient.
+Make sure your passport, visa and immunisations are in order.